MicrosoftDocs/VBA-Docs/api/Word.Document.DefaultTargetFrame.md

 # Document.DefaultTargetFrame property (Word)

-Returns or sets a  **String** indicating the browser frame in which to display a Web page reached through a hyperlink.
+Returns or sets a  **String** indicating the browser frame in which to display a webpage reached through a hyperlink.
 Read/write.

 ## Syntax